-She is the author of two novels: Margaret the First (Catapult, US; Scribe, UK/Australia; Wydawnictwo Kobiece, Poland) and SPRAWL (Siglio Press & Wave Books, US); two prose collections: Prairie, Dresses, Art, Other (Coffee House Press, US; Prototype, UK) and Attempts at a Life (Tarpaulin Sky, US); and an illustrated nonfiction chapbook on fiction/visual art called A Picture Held Us Captive (ImageTextIthaca, US).
-Recent fiction appears in the anthology Double Feature (Saint Lucy Books, US).
+Danielle Dutton is a writer, editor, and book designer.
+She is the author of two novels: Margaret the First and SPRAWL; two prose collections: Prairie, Dresses, Art, Other and Attempts at a Life; and an illustrated nonfiction chapbook on fiction/visual art called A Picture Held Us Captive.
+Recent work appears in the anthology Double Feature.

 Image: Photograph discovered in receding floodwater.
 Danielle Dutton, North Carolina, 2002, taken by Martin Riker.